The Forensic Medicine program offers both a Thesis and a Non-Thesis option. Both are 37-credit Master of Science degrees.

 Which track is right for you?

 - Thesis: Begin or advance your academic career.
-Writing a thesis is good preparation for future academic work or a Ph.D. program.
-If you are interested in engaging in supervised research that could be published in scientific journals, the Thesis option is for you!
+Writing a thesis is good preparation for future academic work and the rigors of Ph.D. or other Doctoral program.
+If you are interested in engaging in academically intense supervised research that could be published in scientific journals, the Thesis option is for you!

 - Non-Thesis: Explore specialized sub-fields of forensic medicine and apply this knowledge to your career.
 By taking additional electives to reach the 37-credit degree requirement, you will have the opportunity to discover areas of interest in forensic medicine.
-Examples include taking Principles of Osteology, then Applied Osteology, then an osteology lab class (coming soon!), or taking a series of electives on psychology.
+For example, if you are interested in a career as a Crime Scene Investigator, taking Principles of Crime Scene Investigation, then both the online and in-person lab electives for Forensic Photography and/or Bloodstain Pattern Analysis would give you a competitive edge.
+Likewise, if you are interested in a career in Medicolegal Death Investigation, taking Forensic Medicine 1 and 2 and Artifacts of Decomposition followed by the online elective of Forensic Medicine 3 and the in-person lab of Artifacts of Decomposition would give you a competitive edge.
 If you are interested in finding your niche and exploring it at a greater depth, the Non-Thesis option is for you!

 Thesis Requirements and Considerations